Adam Enfroy Logo

 Having step-by-step instructions for your audience will help increase the chances of them taking action.

-Along the same lines, ensure that any chat boxes within the webinar are being monitored by someone who can answer any questions.
+Along the same lines, ensure that someone who can answer any question monitors chat boxes within the webinar.

-Whether that’s you or a moderator, your audience will feel like they are being heard, and their questions are answered in real-time.
+Whether that’s you or a moderator, your audience will feel like you’re listening to them, and you can answer their questions in real time.

 Analyze Results